 - Projects should place a poster (of minimum A3 size) at a location readily visible to the public, such as an entrance area of a building, stating the financial support by the European Union.
-The Programme shall provide the projects with the graphic design and the projects shall edit, print and display according to the needs; - Start-up activities: organization of the project kick-off meeting - Regular project website (available on the Programme webplatform) updates; - At least one high level event (involving relevant policy makers, presence of ESI funds MA and ETC Program MA and Macroregional strategies governing board); - At least one printed publication on relevant EU paper magazines; - Social media communication of/for project and active participation in Programme social media communication; - Publication of at least one short portrait of the project adapted to main target group(s) (printed publication such as flyer or audio-visual such as video); - Communication Strategy (for "Standard+" projects only a capitalisation strategy is required).
+The Programme shall provide the projects with the graphic design and the projects shall edit, print and display according to the needs; - Start-up activities: organization of the project kick-off meeting - Regular project website (available on the Programme webplatform) updates; - At least one high level event (involving relevant policy makers, presence of ESI funds MA and ETC Programme MA and Macroregional strategies governing board); - At least one printed publication on relevant EU paper magazines; - Social media communication of/for project and active participation in Programme social media communication; - Publication of at least one short portrait of the project adapted to main target group(s) (printed publication such as flyer or audio-visual such as video); - Communication Strategy.